basho/basho_docs/content/riak/kv/2.1.3/setup/upgrading.md

 ### [Upgrading by Version][upgrade version]

-A tutorial on updating from Riak KV v2.1.1 to v2.13.
+A tutorial on updating to Riak KV 2.0+

 [Learn More >>][upgrade version]